African elephant: Etymology

 The first scientific description of the African elephant was written in 1797 by Johann Friedrich Blumenbach, who proposed the scientific name Elephas africanus.

 Loxodonte was proposed as a generic name for the African elephant by Frédéric Cuvier in 1825.
-This name refers to the lozenge-shaped enamel of the molar teeth, which differs significantly from the rounded shape of the Asian elephant's molar enamel.

 An anonymous author used the Latinized spelling Loxodonta in 1827.
-Anonymous was recognized as authority by the International Code of Zoological Nomenclature in 1999.
+This author was recognized as authority by the International Code of Zoological Nomenclature in 1999.